Hobart Airport: Passenger

-Routes flown from Hobart Airport as of April 2021.
-Colour coding is for the airline if only a single carrier flies the route: Qantas (red), Jetstar (orange), Air New Zealand (black), Sharp Airlines (blue), multiple airlines (grey).

 Qantas formerly operated dedicated 'flightseeing' services over Antarctica from Hobart.
 These flights, which used a Boeing 787 Dreamliner, departed Hobart from the international/domestic terminal, and provided a guided aerial tour of Antarctica before returning to Australia.
 These flights were about thirteen hours in total.

 Prior to April 2023, Sharp Airlines flew from Hobart to Launceston, Burnie, King Island and Flinders Island.